GSA/piv-guides/Template-2.md

   1. Step 1 of the procedure 2.
   2. Step 2 of the procedure 2.

-  > Repeat Procedural sections, as needed.
+  > Repeat procedural sections, as needed.

 # Markdown Template

-Copy and paste this **Markdown Template** into your new page.
+Copy and paste this **Markdown Template** into your new guide.
 Use Markdown styles to write NEW pages to be submitted to the IDManagement.gov website.

 Markdown formatting is used for Pages (file) content.
 You can learn more about Markdown formatting by browsing to the "Mastering Markdown" guide from Github: https://guides.github.com/features/mastering-markdown/